dennyac/custom-threads/README.md

 # README #

 Routines that will allow a program to run, with multiple threads, using NON-preemptive scheduling on most Unix/Linux operating systems.
+Contains implementation of custom semaphores, and sample programs to test threads and semaphores.

 ### Requirements ###